ferdn4ndo/userver-logger-api/README.md

 * **GET /log-entries/{id}**: retrieves a single log entry.
 It will retrieve a `200 Ok` status code with the requested log entry in case of success, or a 4xx with the error message otherwise.
 This endpoint requires Basic Authentication (credentials configured in the environment variables);

-    * URL parameters:

-        * `producer`: The name of the producer of the log entry;
-        * `message`: The message (content) of the log entry;

     * Response schema:

         * `id`: The unique ID of the log entry;
         * `producer`: The name of the producer of the log entry;
         * `message`: The message (content) of the log entry;
-        * `created_at`: The timestamp (in ISO 8601 format) when the log entry was registered in the application (note that this is different then the log creation timestamp, which should be part of the log message).
+        * `created_at`: The timestamp (in ISO 8601 format) when the log entry was registered in the application (note that this is different than the log creation timestamp, which should be part of the log message).

 * **PUT /log-entries/{id}**: updates a single log entry.
 It will retrieve a `200 Ok` status code with the updated log entry in case of success, or a 4xx with the error message otherwise.
 This endpoint requires Basic Authentication (credentials configured in the environment variables);